Founders and Medical Guides:

-Bryan has climbed around the world and has participated in rescues both here and abroad.
-In addition to his work with Vertical Medicine Resources, he serves on the board of directors for the non-profits Appalachian Mountain Rescue Team (AMRT) and currently serves as a board member for the New River Alliance of Climbers (NRAC) and is an adjunct professor of nursing at Salem University.
+In addition to his work with Vertical Medicine Resources, he is a founding member on the board of directors for the Appalachian Mountain Rescue Team (AMRT) and currently serves as a board member for the New River Alliance of Climbers (NRAC).
 Bryan is also the recipient of the 2014 Warren D. Bowman Award presented for contributions in service to wilderness medicine and to the Wilderness Medical Society.